1. Education

-A rhetorical term for a strategy in which a speaker raises a question and then immediately answers it.
+Hypophora is a rhetorical term for a strategy in which a speaker or writer raises a question and then immediately answers it.
+Also called anthypophora, ratiocinatio, apocrisis, rogatio, and subjectio.

-Hypophora is a type of rhetorical question.
-(See Examples and Observations, below.)
+Hypophora is commonly regarded as a type of rhetorical question.

 • "What should young people do with their lives today?
 Many things, obviously.
 But the most daring thing is to create stable communities in which the terrible disease of loneliness can be cured."